Xangis/wbsrch/README.md

 ### Domain Links

-The python manage.py domain_link_update command needs to run in order for incoming links to a domain to be counted.
+The python manage.py domain_data_update command needs to run in order for incoming links to a domain to be counted.
 This will influence how well that site ranks.
 Typically this is run as a daemon via python domain_link_daemon.py

 ### Index Stats